-You can load a balance onto the card at the time when the card is created or at any time, using the Card Load web service or Load/Unload Cards API.
+You can load a balance onto the card at the time when the card is created or at any time, using the Load/Unload Cards API (REST) or Card Load web service (SOAP).

-7.2 Card Management
+6.2 Card Management

-GPS provides you with a wide range of web services and cards API for on-demand configuration and updates to your cards.
+Thredd provides you with a wide range of Thredd API for on-demand configuration and updates to your cards.
 See below for examples.

-PIN Change Status Change Balance Adjustment Card Renew Change the card PIN Change the status of the card (example, active, lost, stolen, destroyed) Load, unload and adjust the balance on the card Renew an expiring card Control Group 3D Secure Balance Enquiry Convert Card
+PIN Change Status Change Balance Adjustment Card Renew Change the card PIN Change the status of the card (example, active, lost, stolen, destroyed) Load, unload and adjust the balance on the card Renew an expiring card Control Group 3D Secure Balance Enquiry Convert Card Change the usage and control groups linked to the card Enrol a card in 3D Secure and add 3DS credentials Find out the balance on the card Convert a virtual card to a physical card